solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 - GRPC `Load()` and GRPC `Unload()` calls will be covered later.
 In short, collection can be requested by several independent tasks and `Load()` allows to handle independent configuration for a single task.
 - `metrics chunk has been sent to snap` means that metrics are sent in portions to snap (generally to avoid some internal limits of GRPC when plugin want to send large portions of metrics)

-As you can see we achieved almost the adequate testing results as in the debug mode (3 request every 5 seconds).
+As you can see we almost achieved the adequate testing results as in the debug mode (3 request every 5 seconds).
-The difference is that with current approach we trigger collection via GRPC API (the same way that snap does), so it's the same way, which plugin would be triggered in production environment.
+The difference is that with the current approach we trigger collection via GRPC API (the same way snap does), hence it's the same way plugin would be triggered in the production environment.
-Debug-mode calls defined methods internally (without utilizing GRPC communication), but if want to validate collection logic it suffice.
+Debug-mode calls defined methods internally (without utilizing GRPC communication), but it is sufficient in the collection logic validation.
-Snap-mock will be useful to observe how plugin reacts with different tasks (several configurations requested at the same time).
+Snap-mock will be useful in observing how a plugin reacts with different tasks (several configurations requested at the same time).

 ----